Use load balancing rules to automatically balance your team’s workload

 Click the gear icon on the top right of Front and into the Company settings tab.
-Go to Rules under the Team section.
+Go to Rules under the Team section, then click the Load balancing tab.
 You must be a Team Admin to set up load balancing rules and limits.

-Click into the Load Balancing tab to set up the limits for your teammates.
+Click Add assignment limit to set up the limits for your teammates.

 Choose a conversation assignment limit number and select the teammates that this limit should apply to.
 Click Save.
 If different teammates will have different limits, click Add assignment limit again to add another conversation limit number and select teammates.

-Click back to the Team Rules tab of the settings and click Add a team rule.
+Click back to the Team rules tab of the settings and click Add a rule.

 Set up your rule conditions.
 For your THEN conditions, add the action Assign to teammate(s), select the teammates who should receive assignments under this rule, and choose Load balancing.
 These teammates will be capped at the conversation limit that you set in the load balancing settings.

-Yes.
+Yes, you can have different load balance rules for different inboxes.
 You can create separate rules and order them by priority in the rule list.
-For instance, you can have one rule that load balances chats to teammates; and another rule ordered below that load balances emails.
+For instance, you can have one rule that load balances chats to teammates, and another rule ordered below that load balances emails.
 The chat rule will always run first to assign to anyone with capacity, then move on to the email rule - up to the assignment limit that you've defined for each teammate.